 Classification fraud may involve:

-• Misstating commodity descriptions;
+• Misstating commodity descriptions

-• Undervaluing or masking high-value freight;
+• Undervaluing or masking high-value freight

-• Avoiding special handling or security requirements; or
+• Avoiding special handling or security requirements

-• Exploiting ambiguity in classification rules.
+• Exploiting ambiguity in classification rules

 These actions can increase theft risk and disputes downstream.